hanassser/my_blog/data/authors/default.md

 Hello!
 I'm **Hang DONG**, software engineer based in Paris, France.

-Here I write down all my thoughts on learning coding.
+Here I write down all my thoughts on learning programming.
 Since I decided to update whenever I got some new thoughts(or blabla), it may not always be the final, well-structured and neat article.
 Often, my thoughts are largely divergent and I let them go wherever they want.